Artanidos/PythonDesktopBook/parts/partiv.md

 ### Hyperlink
 The hyperlink is also derived from QLable and uses the ability to display HTML inside a lable.
-Here we override the method setText() and we put the text between HTML syntax, so that the hyperlink will be displyed inside the lable.
+Here we override the method setText() and we put the text between HTML syntax, so that the hyperlink will be displayed inside the lable.
 ```python
    def setText(self, text):
         self.text = text